 Save Valley is home to most of Zimbabwe’s popular plainsgame species as well as leopard, elephant, and buffalo.
 We have found this might be the best concession in Africa to combine a plainsgame hunt with limited dangerous game hunting.
 Just as in our other Zimbabwe concessions the hunting method with depend primarily on the main target species.
 For buffalo and elephant expect to put miles on the cruisers until suitable tracks or spoor are found then follow the skilled trackers to attempt to track down your trophy.
 Leopard are hunted the traditional way of hanging baits around the concession until a suitable track of a large found is found then blinds are constructed and the waiting game begins.
 Most all plainsgame at Humani would be hunted by either spot and stalk or the traditional method of tracking behind the incredible Shona trackers.

 The habitat in the Save Valley is traditional lowveldt habitat.
 The concession is very diverse ranging from mopane forest to rock outcroppings known locally as kopjes, with large baobab trees found throughout the area.

 Hunting in Zimbabwe can take place twelve months a year.
 The majority of our hunts take place from April through October.

 There are several camps in the concession ranging from thatched rock structures to tented camps, all the camps have open plan rooms or tents with en-suite bathrooms.
-The common themes with all the camps are that they are located in a spectacular setting.
+The common theme with all the camps is that they are located in a spectacular setting.